shehabelhariry/es_course_2021/lec_1/lab1.md

     };
     ```
   - Destructure the cold drinks array to a variable with the name `coldDrinks`
-  - Write a function that return all the `coldDrinks` that has the letter `u`
+  - Write a function that return all the `coldDrinks` that have the letter `u`
   - Create a method `addOrder` on the `restaurant` object
   - It should take an object as a param which should look something like this:
     ```js